 For a complete job description and application, stop by City Hall, 131 W. 5th Avenue, or CLICK HERE.
 Competitive salary based upon qualifications and excellent benefits package with a starting wage of $55,000 - $72,000 annually.
 First review of applications is September 9th.
 The position will remain open until filled.
 EOE.

-The City of Garnett is an equal opportunity employer with benefits for full-time employees that include vacation leave, sick leave, paid holidays, health and life insurance, KPERS retirement, training and more.
+The City of Garnett is an equal opportunity employer with benefits for full-time employees that include vacation leave, sick leave, paid holidays, health and life insurance, KPERS retirement (KP&F for Law Enforcement positions), training and more.

 Human Resources Department

 Garnett City Hall

 Garnett, KS 66032